annabel-goldman/chic-shit-blog/README.md

 ### Modifying Fonts

-Replace the font imports in both HTML files and update the font-family declarations in both `main.css` and `post.css`:
+Replace the imports in both HTML files and update the font-family declarations in both `main.css` and `post.css`:

 ```css
 /* For headers */